-Fig. 5 shows experimental far-field fringes (upper part) and the corresponding optical power spectra (lower part), to be compared with the numerical results of Fig. 2.
-When the fringe visibility is high (Figs. 5a, b), the two LCS have the same frequency (Figs. 5d, e).
-Weak sidemodes indicate some residual excitation of neighboring external cavity modes.
-The change in fringe phase from π (Fig. 5a) to 1.5 π (Fig. 5b) is reflected in the change in symmetry of the fringe pattern.
-Outside the locking region the fringes essentially disappear (Fig. 5c) and the two LCS operate on different frequencies.
+Figure 5 shows experimental far field fringes (upper part) and the corresponding optical power spectra (lower part), to be compared with the numerical results of Fig. 2.
+When the fringe visibility is high [Figs. 5(a) and 5(b)], the two LCS have the same frequency [Figs. 5(d) and 5(e)].
+Weak side modes indicate residual excitation of neighboring external cavity modes.
+The change in fringe phase from π [Fig. 5(a)] to 1.5 π [Fig. 5(b)] is reflected in the change in symmetry of the fringe pattern.
+Outside the locking region fringe visibility becomes very small [Fig. 5(c)] and the two LCS operate mainly on different external cavity modes.